 What if I need help?

-Navigators are still available in your area!
+Navigators are available in your area and taking appointments, but we anticipate that appointments will fill up quickly!
 As always, appointments are free and available at convenient times.
-Appointments this will be held only over the phone, so consumers do not need to travel.
-Call 1-855-733-3711 or go to ncnavigator.net to schedule an appointment today.
+Appointments are available at over 20 convenient locations, including our office.
+Walk-in times are also available at our office Wednesdays 5:30pm-8:30pm and Saturdays 9:00am-3:00pm.
+Call 980-256-3782 or go online to ncnavigator.net to schedule an appointment today.

 Helpful Links